 Descending channel with higher volume on declines to lower trendline - BTC/USDT (15min, MEXC) detected by ChartScout

 Volume divergence occurs when price and volume move in opposite directions.
 This disconnect often signals an impending reversal before price confirms it.
+It reveals what's happening beneath the surface - price may appear to be making a new extreme, but if volume doesn't confirm, it signals that the move lacks conviction.

 Price makes lower lows, but volume makes higher lows.